 The former Eliseev Library is designed in Art Nouveau style, and is often used for private dining, boardroom meetings and important negotiations.

-The decorative motifs of intertwining plants used in the ceiling ornamentation, fireplace carvings and in the details of the furniture were ordered by the mansion’s last owner, Stepan Eliseev.
-The marvelously well-preserved furniture was made in 1903 by the famous workshop of Paul A. Dumas in Nancy.
+The Library is one of the best surviving examples of Art Nouveau in Russia.
+The decorative motifs of intertwining plants used in the ceiling ornamentation, fireplace carvings and in the details of the furniture were ordered by Stepan Eliseev, the owner of the Eliseev Palace before the 1917 Revolution.

-- Occupancy: up to 40 guests
+Occupancy: up to 40 guests

-- View: Moika River embankment
+View: Moika River Embankment

 Options: adjoining Music Salon can be used to extend the function space